waynodiablo/Oystercard/pills/sinatra_5.md

 end
 ````

 Assuming this all works it's a good time to commit our code, push it to Github and switch Driver/Navigator Roles again&nbsp;:twisted_rightwards_arrows:, but the question that's likely on your mind is what's happening here?
 On line 4 in the do ... end block, we're calling **erb**, a templating system that ships with Ruby.
-We are asking it to render it a file called **index.erb** from the folder **views**.
+We are asking it to render a file called **index.erb** from the folder **views**.
 How does it know to look inside the folder **views**?
 The name of the folder is just a convention: if you don't specify any other name, erb will assume that you want to use the file in the **views** folder.

 We just called **erb** a templating system.
 The reason is that it's actually much more powerful than it may seem on the surface.
 Erb stands for Embedded Ruby.
 This means that the templates can combine plain text, such as HTML code, with executable Ruby code.